paketo-buildpacks/github-config/README.md

 Run [scripts/sanity.sh](scripts/sanity.sh) to see if the changes you made to this repo are valid.

+Run [scripts/repo_rules.sh](scripts/repo_rules.sh) to see if your paketo cnb github repo has recommended settings.

 ## How do I consume this common config

 If you just wrote a new CNB, run [bootstrap.sh](scripts/bootstrap.sh) as follows: